mtdukes/kantaro/readme.md

 - [ ] Add error checking for continuously checking for new Kantar file around release time
 - [ ] Use emails as external variables in kantaro.py
 - [ ] Additional tweet functionality
-- [X] Create alternative to Wordsmith API
 - [ ] Add "new on the scene" report to email and spreadsheet
 - [X] Integrate boto/s3 so we can store and access CSVs
 - [X] Add link generation to kantaro email to access CSVs
 - [X] Fix N/As and blanks in some tweets from source data
 - [ ] Add check to see if something has already been tweeted.
-- [ ] Add variation of tweets to include hashtag for each media market (idea from [Jim Blaine](https://twitter.com/JimBlaine/status/699726960172339200))
 - [ ] Refactor. (\/) (°,,,°) (\/) Your code is bad and you should feel bad.

 ## Running a cron job